2-year-old boy battling cancer receives special surprise from Chelsea Police

-CHELSEA, Mass.
-(WHDH) – A Chelsea boy battling cancer received a special visit from the Chelsea Police Department.
+CHELSEA, MA (WHDH) — A Chelsea boy battling cancer received a special visit from the Chelsea Police Department.

 Two-year-old Edison Cordero loves the police.
 Sandra Cordero, his mother, went down to the Chelsea Police Department Sunday morning to tell them about her son’s wish, hoping one officer would stop by.